ozpingux/DisableWinSec/README.md

 works on some older versions of Windows 10.

-Some security features are disabled in Windows 10 updated and Windows 11.
+Some security features are disabled in Windows 10 updated.